Per-Scholas-Org/MERN-TypeScript-7weeks/Week-4/Day-5/README.md

 2. Any other features that you wish to add!

 ### *Optional* SUPER Stretch Goal
+1. Use Typescript
-1. Use redux with your project.
+2. Use redux with your project.

-2. Incorporate TDD with Jest and JSDoc into your project.
+3. Incorporate TDD with Jest and JSDoc into your project.